 At a time when many in the U.S. were questioning the effectiveness and the future of modern crusade evangelism, Laurie and Smith believed that large-scale evangelistic outreach had great potential for a new generation.
 The format would be contemporary and would appeal particularly to youth.

 "I strongly believe that we've got to communicate the gospel so that it can be understood by secular-minded people," writes Laurie in his autobiography Lost Boy.
 "Otherwise we just end up talking to ourselves."

-Remarkably, more than 90,000 people attended what was the first Harvest Crusade in 1990, featuring Greg Laurie as the evangelist.
+Remarkably, more than 90,000 people attended the first Harvest Crusade in 1990, featuring Greg Laurie as the evangelist.

-In 2010, most of the Harvest events will be broadcast live on the internet at www.harvest.org, with live interactive content also available to iPhone, iPad, and iPod Touch users.
-In addition, Harvest will provide video podcasts and blog accounts of each of Greg Laurie's messages, available at http://blog.greglaurie.com/.
-"Behind the scenes" updates from Greg Laurie leading up to each Harvest event will also be available on Twitter at http://twitter.com/greglaurie and on facebook.
+In 2015, all Harvest events will be broadcast live on the Internet at www.harvest.org, with live interactive content also available to iPhone, iPad, iPod Touch, and Android users.
+"Behind the scenes" updates about the Harvest outreach will be posted on Facebook (www.facebook.com/harvestcrusades), Instagram (harvest_org or search #HarvestSoCal) and Twitter (www.twitter.com/harvest_org).

 Beyond the Crusade: